DangerOnTheRanger/seenit/README.md

 # Building

 The included `Dockerfile` is the intended way to go about doing things.
-For persisting information (seen hashes, etc.), there will be a `database.db` file in the container that you can mount and save.
+For persisting information (seen hashes, etc.), there will be a `/seenit/storage/database.db` file in the container that you can mount and save.
+You can also change the directory and filename of the database by setting the `SEENIT_DATABASE_PATH` environment variable, which is set by default to the aforementioned path.

 # License